conan-io/docs/reference/commands/creator/create.rst

                             Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc
-      -u, --update          Check updates exist from upstream remotes
+      -u, --update          Check updates exist from upstream remotes -l [LOCKFILE], --lockfile [LOCKFILE]
+                            Path to a lockfile or folder containing 'conan.lock' file.
+Lockfile can be updated if packages change

 This is the recommended way to create packages.